Amazon automatically sends emails asking buyers to leave reviews and feedback. You do not have to do anything.

 We do not permit reviews or votes on the helpfulness of reviews that are posted in exchange for compensation of any kind, including any of the following:

-The reviewer owns the copyright of the review.
-You can ask for the reviewer’s permission by responding to the review.
+No. The reviewer owns the copyright of the review.

 No. Reviews written for financial gain violate our guidelines and will be removed.

 Yes, provided the buyer has made at least one purchase using their Amazon account.
 They can review any product on Amazon, regardless of where they purchased that product.
 However, if a reviewer did not buy the product on Amazon, their review will not be marked as an Amazon Verified Purchase.